FeatureBaseDB/www/content/blog/pilosa-0-4-0-released.md

 ### Changelog

 For this release, we've adopted the [Keep a Changelog](http://keepachangelog.com/) guidelines for managing release notes.

-The [Pilosa 0.4.0 changelog](https://github.com/pilosa/pilosa/blob/master/CHANGELOG.md) contains more information about this release.
+To see the complete list of new features, fixes, and performance improvements, check out [our changelog on Github](https://github.com/pilosa/pilosa/blob/master/CHANGELOG.md).